ibm-cloud-docs/discovery-data/collections.md

 ## Creating a collection
 {: #createcollection}

-When you create a collection, {{site.data.keyword.discoveryshort}} pulls documents from a data source, by using a process called crawling.
+When you create a collection, {{site.data.keyword.discoveryshort}} pulls documents from a data source, by *crawling* the data source.
 Crawling is the process of systematically browsing and retrieving documents from a specified start location.

 Before you can create a collection, you must create a project.
 For more information, see [Creating projects](/docs/discovery-data?topic=discovery-data-projects).